erayzesen/godot-quarkphysics/README.md

 ## How to Use?

 Until a stable release is published, no precompiled builds or initial releases are available.
 You can fork the project and compile it using Godot's official GDExtension compilation tutorials.
-The builds are placed in the `/project/addons/quarkphysics/bin directory`.
+The builds are placed in the `/project/addons/quarkphysics/bin` directory.
 You can copy the `addons` folder under the `project` directory to your project and start using it.
 Alternatively, you can check out the example Godot project available in the `/project` directory of this repository.